 The training period takes place before you are ever matched with a client.
 It consists of working through our training course, taking some quizzes and responding to some example emails.
 The training period can easily be completed within 1-2 weeks.
 You will be paid a flat rate for each training step you complete.

-The 30-day trial period begins after you are matched with a client.
+The 30-day trial period begins on the day of your Intro Call with a newly matched client.
 Our Training Manager will work alongside you during the first 30 days to make sure you have all the support and answers you need, but we will also be looking to you to see what kind of initiative you take and how much of a self-starter you are.

 The trial period is just as much a trial for you as for the client.
 The client is testing out our services and seeing if they can trust us for something as important as their email.

 The trial period is also in place to ensure a successful match between client and manager (one that will last for the long-term).

 At the end of the 30 days, we'll have a call with you and the client (separately) to gauge progress and to congratulate you on completing your trial period!